Accessibility Statement

 How to adopt a cat – 8 essential steps

-Whether you will adopt a cat at the shelter, from a breeder, or from someone else, adopting a cat requires careful consideration at every step of the way.
+Whether you adopt a cat from a shelter, a breeder, or elsewhere, the process requires careful consideration at every step.

 2. Choose adoption source: Decide whether you want to adopt from a local animal shelter, rescue organization, or through private adoption.
 Each option has its own benefits, but all provide loving cats in need of homes.
 Whatever you choose, spend time interacting with the cats to get a sense of their personalities and find a good match for you.

-3. Ensure you know what to expect: Before saying the final "I do", spend time getting to know the cat and ask questions about their behavior, medical history, and any special needs they may have.
+3. Ensure you know what to expect: Before saying the final "I do," get to know the cat and ask questions about their behavior, medical history, and any special needs they may have.

 4. Complete an adoption application: Many shelters and rescue organizations require prospective adopters to fill out an adoption application.
 This application typically asks questions about your living situation, previous experience with pets, and your plans for caring for the cat.
 Some organizations may require a home visit to ensure that your living environment is suitable for a cat.
 This is usually a quick and informal visit to ensure that you have a safe and cat-friendly home.